alexwmson/Blueprint-Bearhacks2026/README.md

 Place your Google service account JSON at `backend/google-credentials.json`.

-### 3. LDraw parts library (optional but recommended)
+### 3. LDraw parts library

 The 3D viewer uses LDraw part files.
 Without them, a colored-box fallback is shown.

+The repo already includes some part files to be used immediately, but if more are needed do the following.

 1. Download the official LDraw parts library from https://www.ldraw.org/parts/latest-parts.html
-2. Extract into `frontend/public/ldraw/parts/`
+2. Extract into `frontend/public/ldraw/parts/` and `frontend/public/ldraw/p/`

 The path is configured in one place: `frontend/src/lib/partsMap.js` → `PARTS_LIBRARY_PATH`.